jeffgortmaker/pyblp/docs/api.rst

    SimulationResults.to_problem

-The following method replaces micro moment values with those that are consistent with the simulation.
+The following methods can either simulate micro data or replace micro moment values with those that are consistent with the simulation.

 .. autosummary::
    :toctree: _api

+   SimulationResults.simulate_micro_data
    SimulationResults.replace_micro_moment_values